OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 Verbose JSON is represented with a Content-Type of "application/json;odata=verbose".

 In OData 1.0 and 2.0, it was also represented with a Content-Type of "applicaton/json".
-However, in OData 3.0, "application/json" has been redefined to mean <ref>JSON Light</ref>.
+However, in OData 3.0, "application/json" has been redefined to mean <ref>JSON</ref>.

 ## 6.3 Representing Multiple Entities in a Response ##